COVIANCE PRIVACY POLICY

 We may also use embedded scripts on the Website.
 An embedded script is programming code that is designed to collect information about your interactions with the Website.
 It is temporarily downloaded onto your computer from our web server or a third party with whom we work, is active only while you are connected to the Website, and is deleted or deactivated thereafter.

-Our Services may use third party analytics and advertising cookies, for example, to help create reports and statistics on the performance of the services and to be able to present you with content tailored to your interests.
-The information collected through the use of analytics may include, for example, your IP address, the website from which you visited us, the type of device you used.
+The Website may use third party analytics and advertising cookies, such as Google Analytics, to help us understand how you use the Website so we can improve its design and functionality.
+The information collected through the use of analytics may include: your IP address, the website from which you visited us, the type of device you used, what pages of the Website you visited, and which elements of the Website you interacted with.
+We use this information to help us analyze how you use the Website, improving and developing the Website, and monitoring and analyzing use of the Website.
 You can opt out from the use of Google Analytics by downloading and installing the Google Analytics Opt-out Browser Add On.

 Compliance with Privacy Laws